After two years of marriage, Shamiem and her husband, Stephen, were thrilled to be starting a family of their own.

 The hope they had for their son’s future continued to deepen even further after receiving a phone number to contact Operation Smile Malawi.

-By reaching out and speaking to a volunteer from the organization, Stephen and Shamiem not only learned that the organization provides free, safe surgical care for children just like their son, but also that it was holding an upcoming medical mission in Blantyre.
+By reaching out and speaking to a volunteer from the organization, Stephen and Shamiem not only learned that the organization provides free, safe surgical care for children just like their son, but also that it was holding an upcoming medical program in Blantyre.

-After traveling from their home in Lilongwe, Shamiem, Stephen and Ashraf arrived at the medical mission site to see hundreds of other families with the same goal: to get their child the care that they deserve.
+After traveling from their home in Lilongwe, Shamiem, Stephen and Ashraf arrived at the medical program site to see hundreds of other families with the same goal: to get their child the care that they deserve.
 Shamiem was very happy to see that her son and her family weren’t alone.

 Neither Stephen nor Shamiem ever gave up on Ashraf.
 And because of that bravery and conviction, their son now has a beautiful new smile.
 Today, they hope to inspire other parents to do the same.

 By spreading awareness about the work that Operation Smile Malawi is accomplishing in the country, Shamiem and Stephen wish to encourage other families who have children with cleft conditions to never give up hope.

 Ashraf’s life is now full of new possibilities, and his future is brighter.